Disease Guide ·Progressive Retinal Atrophy ·2026

 PRA Coverage Basics

-Most policies cover the diagnostic workup — ophthalmologist exams, electroretinography, and related testing.
+Most policies cover diagnostic workup - ophthalmologist exams and electroretinography.
 The standard 14-day illness waiting period applies.
-Since there's no treatment for PRA, ongoing coverage provides limited financial benefit.
-The main value is covering the specialist diagnosis, which can cost $200-$500.
+Since there's no treatment, ongoing coverage provides limited benefit.
+The main value is covering the specialist diagnosis: $200-$500.

 Red flag · Exclusion